Two Factor Authentication for Banking & Financial Institution Employees

 This immediate and remote response to suspicious, disruptive or unusual login connections should be an integral part of any organization’s security policy and risk mitigation strategy.

-With UserLock, financial organizations have the ability to control, identify, search, report and archive user access to help the bank secure sensitive and regulated information, prevent data leaks and comply with regulations on access control and data handling.
+With UserLock, financial organizations have the ability to control, identify, search, report on and archive user access to help secure sensitive and regulated information, prevent data leaks and comply with regulations on access control and data handling.

 By centralizing and archiving all access events, UserLock can also offer detailed and accurate insights to support IT forensics, auditing, and regulatory compliance.